15 Creative Optometry Website Design Ideas

 How does your practice’s website look on a mobile device?
 The majority of your potential patients are searching for an optometrist online using their phones.
 On mobile, they expect answers quickly.
 You want them to learn about your practice so they can decide if they’re interested in booking an appointment.

-The experience they have on your optometry website will heavily influence their impression of your practice and the likelihood that they will become a new patient.
-If you want to make your website mobile-friendly, you need simple, clear navigation that connects potential patients to what they’re looking for.
+Their experience on your optometry website will heavily influence their impression of your practice and the likelihood that they will become a new patient.
+Make your website mobile-friendly; you need the simplest, straightforward navigation that connects potential patients to what they’re looking for.

 The following reasons should motivate you to optimize your website for mobile: